 As a doctor, one of my big concerns is the increased use of pain medication, in particular, those opioid derivatives that are causing an epidemic problem of overuse in the United States of America, as mentioned in several publications and now more widely covered in the news.

 Acupuncture is a well-known technique used to treat pain in the US for some decades now and in China for thousands of years.
 Pain management is the most studied indication linked to acupuncture in the Western world.
 If you are in pain, I would like to recommend that you opt for a more natural, non-pharmacological approach to avoid risks of pain medication side effects such as constipation and those mentioned in the Harvard Health Publications report on pain relief with natural methods.

 The practice of acupuncture requires board certification and is a licensed profession in most states in the US.
 The training involves the basis of Chinese medical practice and diagnosis which takes around four years in graduate school involving over 600 hours of clinical practice.

 I suggest finding a certified acupuncturist in your area who will guide you in this individualized approach that looks for the root of the problem rather than just minimizing the symptoms.

 A good resource to find a certified practitioner is the NCCAOM website.
-If you live in the Chicago area, schedule an appointment with us!
+If you live in the Chicago area, we would be glad to make an evaluation on your particular case.
+Schedule an appointment with us!

 Disclaimer: This article contains general information about health topics but does not constitute medical advice.
 If you have any questions related to your condition, you should contact your doctor or healthcare provider.
 If you think you may be suffering from any medical condition, you should seek immediate medical attention.